spartakbadalyan/spartaco666/README.md

 - I’m Spartak,
 a curious technologist having an educational background in business, engineering and computer science.
-Quite foreseeable that I would end up within the IT industry...
+It was quite foreseeable that I would end up within the IT industry...

 - My enthusiasm for data and analytics started when I discovered the field of Econometrics at University.